oracle-livelabs/database/heatwave-lakehouse-cdp/dataflow/setupdf.md

         ![admin](images/dataflowadminuser.png " ")

     * Click on your new group to display it.
-Your new group is displayed.Add users to the groups
+Your new group is displayed.
+Assign user to the groups

         ![admin user](images/addusertodfadmingroup.png " ")